How to Use an Old Tablet as an Android Auto Display

 The mounting challenge is different from wall-mounting at home.
 Vibration, temperature swings, and sun glare all matter.

 CD slot mounts work well for 7-8 inch tablets and keep the screen at a natural eye level.
 Most cars still have CD players nobody uses.
-Brands like Cellet and Macally make CD slot tablet mounts for $15-25.
+Cellet makes CD slot tablet mounts in the $15-25 range.

 Dashboard mounts with suction cups or adhesive bases give you positioning flexibility.
 Get one with a strong arm and locking joints.
 A cheap mount that wobbles on every bump gets annoying fast.